bacalhau-project/bacalhau/docs/examples/miscellaneous/Gromacs/index.md

 ```

-Running the commands will output a UUID (like `54506541-4eb9-45f4-a0b1-ea0aecd34b3e`).
+Running the commands will output a UUID.
 This is the ID of the job that was created.
 You can check the status of the job with the following command: